 We want to provide you with the support that you require.
-In order to do this, we need you to provide acceptable evidence of your disability or specific learning difference.
+To do this, we need you to provide suitable supporting documentation of your disability, health condition or specific learning difference.

-We require a diagnostic assessment report which meets the criteria detailed below.
+We need a diagnostic assessment report which meets the following criteria.

-- The assessment report must be completed and signed by a Chartered Educational Psychologist or a Specialist Teacher certified by the Professional Association of Teachers of Students with Specific Learning Differences (PATOSS) or Dyslexia Action: Requirements for Specialist Teacher Reports
+- Specialist Teacher certified by the Professional Association of Teachers of Students with Specific Learning Differences (PATOSS) or Dyslexia Action: Requirements for Specialist Teacher Reports

-- The assessment must have been carried out using adult tests such as the WAIS IV
+- Use adult tests such as the WAIS IV

-We require a letter or diagnostic report completed by a medical professional, e.g. consultant psychiatrist or clinical psychologist.
+We need a letter or diagnostic report confirming your diagnosis and completed by a medical professional, e.g. consultant psychiatrist or clinical psychologist.

-We need a letter or documentation from a medical professional, e.g. your GP or consultant.
+We need a letter or documentation from a relevant medical professional, e.g. your doctor, consultant, psychiatrist or another specialist.

-- Details of your disability or medical condition and symptoms - does it cause fatigue, loss of concentration, anxiety etc.
+- Details of your disability or medical condition and symptoms (e.g. does it cause fatigue, loss of concentration, anxiety?)

-- That your disability or medical condition is on-going or long term, and will impact on your studies for at least 12 months.
+- That your disability or medical condition is ongoing or long-term and will impact your studies for at least 12 months.